madelineabbott/OUF/README.md

 * AIC and BIC can be calculated using **fit_model/calc_aic_bic.R**

-To fit the OUF model, users should begin with the **fit_model/fit_ouf.R** file.
-All other files used in the estimation algorithm are called within this main file.
+To fit the OUF model, users should begin with the **fit_ouf.R** file.
+All other files that contain code used in the estimation algorithm are called within this main file.
 For questions, please contact mrabbott@umich.edu.